as224/metabolomics/README.md

 #### 2. Download GWAS Studies

-Download all the desired GWAS studies and save them as input files in the "input_files" folder.
+Download all the desired GWAS studies and save them as input files in the `metabolomics/input_files` folder.
 The filenames should adhere to the following structure:

 - **File Naming Convention**: pmid00000000_XX_eur.tsv
   - `pmid00000000`: Replace zeros with the specific PubMed ID number of the study.